Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Subsampling based Estimation

-In this section, we introduce the estimation framework with subsampling for multi-class logistic regression.
-The proposed approach contains the following steps: \begin{enumerate} \item given an arbitrary sampling probability function $a(\bm{x},c) \in [0,1]$ defined for all data points $(\bm{x},c)$.
-For each $(\bm{x}_i,c_i)$ ($i=1,\cdots,n$), generate a random binary variable $z_i \in \{0,1\}$, drawn from the $\{0,1\}$-valued Bernoulli distribution $\B(\bm{x}_i,c_i)$ with accept-probability
+In this section, we introduce the estimation framework with subsampling for large-scale multi-class logistic regression.
+There are two main steps: \begin{enumerate} \item for every data point $(\x,y)$, suppose that the arbitrary sampling probability function $a(\x,y) \in [0,1]$ is given.
+For each pair of observation $(\x_i,y_i)$ ($i=1,\ldots,n$), generate a random binary variable $z_i \in \{0,1\}$, drawn from the $\{0,1\}$-valued Bernoulli distribution $\B(\x_i,y_i)$ with acceptance probability {

-\item keep the samples with $z_i=1$ for $i \in \{1,\cdots,n\}$.
-Fit a multi-class logistic regression model based on the selected examples by solving the following optimization problem
+} \item keep the samples with $z_i=1$ for $i \in \{1,\ldots,n\}$.
+Fit a multi-class logistic regression model based on the selected samples by solving the optimization problem \end{enumerate} {